koren-v/MulticlassReviewClassification/README.md

 ## Model

 The model's architecture consists of pre-trained Bert as an encoder and fully-connected head with dropout for classification.
-I used bert-base-uncased configuration from pytorch-pretrained-bert (but forgot to set up do_lower_case = False in BertTokenizer)
+I used bert-base-uncased configuration from pytorch-pretrained-bert.

 ## Hyperparameters tuning